 - Play some records on their record player in the morning—it was super fun.

-- Take a selfie of you before you go up the lift (can you spot ours?)
+- Take a selfie of yourself before you go up the lift (can you spot ours?)

 - Splurge for a canal view, because nothing beats that view.